jfrohlich/angelman-consciousness/README.md

 ana_AS_MSE_Xie_dynr_Dup15q_controls.m # Same as above for Dup15q
-ana_AS_MSE_Xie_dynr_TD_controls.m  # Same as above for healthy controls ana_AS_PermEn_Decomp.m             # This calls the permutation entropy decomposition on the AS data and does the stats, figures, etc. ana_AS_stats_cluster.m             # Performed stats (including cluster permutation statistics) and generated figures for the first paper (Neurosci of Consci) ana_AS_stats_cluster_short.m       # Abbreviated version of the above script.
-For all stats/figures, run the full script above. ana_AS_TFT.m                       # This performs a time-frequency transform on the data, e.g., for finding sections of high/low delta power in the first paper (Neurosci of Consci) ana_AS_wPLI_fieldtrip.m            # Compute the dibiased weighted phase locking index on AS data using Fieldtrip ana_AS_wPLI_TD_fieldtrip.m         # Same as above, but for healthy controls
+ana_AS_MSE_Xie_dynr_TD_controls.m  # Same as above for healthy controls ana_AS_PermEn_Decomp.m             # This calls the permutation entropy decomposition on the AS data and does the stats, figures, etc. ana_AS_TFT.m                       # This performs a time-frequency transform on the data, e.g., for finding sections of high/low delta power in the first paper (Neurosci of Consci) ana_AS_wPLI_fieldtrip.m            # Compute the dibiased weighted phase locking index on AS data using Fieldtrip ana_AS_wPLI_TD_fieldtrip.m         # Same as above, but for healthy controls